jasminstein/jasminstein.github.io/_pages/cv.md

 ======
 * programming languages: MATLAB, Python, R
 * neuroimaging analysis and experimental programming
+* basic experience with bash
-* basic experience using bash
+* basic experience using Git
-* basics in laTex and Markdown
+* basics in LaTex and Markdown

 Workshop Participations
 ======